xaviero98-stack/Kubernetes/Project/README.md

 The keys for **accessing MinIO** can be **overrriden** by the Spark-to-S3 confs **"spark.hadoop.fs.s3a.keys"** on the **PySpark** session.

-In my setup, storage is backed by **MongoDB as metastore**.
+In my setup, storage is backed by **MongoDB as metastore** for Nessie.

-💡 Note: If the Nessie Pod fails and metadata is stored ephemerally (inside the Pod), the next Nessie Pod will **not** be able to retrieve previously created tables, even if the table data persists in S3.
-That' why we have to use a metadata store as well as a data warehouse on s3.
+💡 Note: If the Nessie Pod fails and metadata is stored ephemerally (inside the pod), the next Nessie Pod will **not** be able to retrieve previously created tables, even if the table data persists in S3.
+That's why we have to use a metadata store as well as a data warehouse on s3.

 Once again we change the service to be a Node Port and we can access the **Nessie UI**, for now there are no tables but we will be able to see them once we create them with the nessie catalog: